aaronhma/algorithms/techniques/dp/README.md

 ## What is Dynamic Programming?

 **Dynamic programming** (known as DP) is a programming paradigm that stores the result of a problem after solving it.
+Essentially, DP is brute force, but with a trick: it stores the subproblems that are already computed to avoid recomputation.

 ![Image](https://miro.medium.com/max/970/1*7pbs4HCE_K6cH6jkcgxw_A.png)